-- .5 Licences referred to in clause 23.4 apply in perpetuity from the Date of Contract or (if the Data has not then been created) from the date the Data is created. - .6 The Contractor is responsible for the timely payment of all royalties and fees for Intellectual Property Rights it uses in connection with the Contract and the Works. - .7 The Contractor indemnifies the Principal against any claims (including Claims), actions, loss or damage arising out of any failure to make such payments or any infringement or alleged infringement of Intellectual Property Rights in relation to Data created or provided by the Contractor in connection with the Contract, including any related design, materials, documents or methods of working, or otherwise in the course of the Contractor's performance of the Contract. - .8 The Contractor warrants that the Data created or provided by the Contractor under the Contract, including any related design, materials, documents and methods of working, will not infringe any Intellectual Property Rights. - .9 The Contractor must ensure that Data created specifically for the Contract by or for the Contractor is only used for the purposes of the Contract. - .10 The Principal may grant the Contractor a royalty-free licence to use innovations developed during the course of the Contract for purposes agreed by the Principal.
+- licences to allow the Principal to use that Data for those purposes, including a right to sub-licence. - .5 Licences referred to in clause 23.4 apply in perpetuity from the Date of Contract or (if the Data has not then been created) from the date the Data is created. - .6 The Contractor is responsible for the timely payment of all royalties and fees for Intellectual Property Rights it uses in connection with the Contract and the Works. - .7 The Contractor indemnifies the Principal against any claims (including Claims), actions, loss or damage arising out of any failure to make such payments or any infringement or alleged infringement of Intellectual Property Rights in relation to Data created or provided by the Contractor in connection with the Contract, including any related design, materials, documents or methods of working, or otherwise in the course of the Contractor's performance of the Contract. - Real 28 The Contractor warrants that the Data created or provided by the Contractor under the Contract, including any related design, materials, documents and methods of working, will not infringe any Intellectual Property Rights. - .9 The Contractor must ensure that Data created specifically for the Contract by or for the Contractor is only used for the purposes of the Contract. - .10 The Principal may grant the Contractor a royalty-free licence to use innovations developed during the course of the Contract for purposes agreed by the Principal.